-The Presidency is one of the four Organs of the Court.
-It is composed of the President and First and Second Vice-Presidents, all of whom are elected by an absolute majority of the Judges of the Court for a three year renewable term.
-The judges composing the Presidency serve on a full-time basis.
+The Presidency is one of the ICC’s four Organs.
+Its President and First and Second Vice-Presidents are all elected by an absolute majority of the Judges of the Court for a three year renewable term and serve full time.

-The Presidency has three main areas of responsibility: judicial/legal functions, administration, and external relations.
-In the exercise of its judicial/legal functions, the Presidency constitutes and assigns cases to Chambers, conducts judicial review of certain decisions of the Registrar and concludes Court-wide cooperation agreements with States.
-In the exercise of administration, with the exception of the Office of the Prosecutor, the Presidency is responsible for the proper administration of the Court and oversees the work of the Registry.
-The Presidency also coordinates with and seeks the concurrence of the Prosecutor on all matters of mutual concern.
-In the exercise of external relations, the Presidency maintains relations with States and other entities and promotes public awareness and understanding of the Court.
+The Presidency is responsible for judicial/legal functions, administration, and external relations of the Court.
+The Presidency constitutes Chambers (assigning certain judges to each) and assigns cases, conducts judicial review of certain decisions of the Registrar and concludes Court-wide cooperation agreements with States.
+The Presidency ensures proper administration of the Court (except the Office of the Prosecutor which is responsible for its own administration) and oversees the work of the Registry.
+The Presidency also maintains relations with States and other entities and promotes public awareness and understanding of the Court through external relations.

 - Issue Arrest Warrants

 - Adjudicate Cases